Lukasz13866417/WebScraper/pages/index.md

-Now that the world needs to crunch more and more numbers per second, and hardware is not evolving fast enough, speed of programs is getting important.
-Having said this, it is not surprising that the fast programming languages are gaining ground in the TIOBE index.
-Programming language C++ climbed to position 2 recently, Go has become a steady top 10 player, and Rust is at an all-time high of 1.47%.
-Moreover, fast languages Mojo and Zig are knocking on the top 50 door at positions #51 and #56, respectively.
-You might wonder how Python, known as a slow language, is able to survive next to these race monsters.
-This is because there is another driver nowadays except for performance: how easy is it to learn a new programming language.
-Apart from crunching more numbers, the world also needs more programmers.
-Developing applications completely in AI is not possible yet.
-Hence, the demand for new programmers is still very high.
-Since the number of graduated software engineers is lower than is needed, all kind of non-software engineers are jumping on the programming bandwagon, and their favorite language is Python.
-This is why Python is here to stay.
-The TIOBE Programming Community index is an indicator of the popularity of programming languages.
-The index is updated once a month.
-The ratings are based on the number of skilled engineers world-wide, courses and third party vendors.
-Popular web sites Google, Amazon, Wikipedia, Bing and more than 20 others are used to calculate the ratings.
-It is important to note that the TIOBE index is not about the best programming language or the language in which most lines of code have been written.
-The index can be used to check whether your programming skills are still up to date or to make a strategic decision about what programming language should be adopted when starting to build a new software system.
-The definition of the TIOBE index can be found here.[View Language List](languages.md)
+# The Rise of Fast Programming Languages

+As the world demands greater computational power, the speed of programs has become increasingly important.
+Interestingly, this trend is reflected in the TIOBE index, which ranks programming languages based on their popularity.

+## Trending Languages

+- **C++**: Recently climbed to the 2nd position.
+- **Go**: Established itself as a consistent top 10 player.
+- **Rust**: Reached an all-time high of 1.47%.
+- **Mojo**: Currently at position #51.
+- **Zig**: Just behind Mojo at position #56.

+### The Python Paradox

+You may wonder how **Python**, often criticized for its performance, continues to thrive alongside these high-speed languages.
+The answer lies not just in speed but also in accessibility.
+As the demand for programmers rises, many non-software engineers are turning to programming, and Python is a popular choice due to its ease of learning.

+Despite the proliferation of high-performance languages, there is still a significant need for new developers, especially as developing applications solely through AI remains a distant goal.
+Consequently, Python's position in the programming ecosystem remains secure.

+## Understanding the TIOBE Index

+The **TIOBE Programming Community Index** serves as an indicator of programming language popularity.
+It is updated monthly and based on factors such as:

+- The number of skilled engineers worldwide
+- Educational courses
+- Third-party vendors

+The ratings also rely on data from popular websites including Google, Amazon, Wikipedia, and Bing, among others.

+### Key Points About the TIOBE Index:

+- **Not a Quality Measure**: The index does not signify the best programming language or the one with the most lines of code written.
+- **Skill Assessment**: It serves as a tool to gauge whether your programming skills are up to date.
+- **Strategic Decisions**: It can aid in making strategic decisions regarding which programming language to adopt when starting a new software project.

+For more information on the definition and methodology of the TIOBE index, feel free to check [here](#).[View Language List](languages.md)